ExplainableML/FantasticGains/README.md

 ---

 ## Training
-Use `dist_job.sh` to conduct knowledge distillation for one teacher-student pair.
+Execute `dist_job.sh` to conduct knowledge distillation for one teacher-student pair.

-Use `contdist_job.sh` to conduct continual knowledge distillation for one student model and multiple teacher models.
+Execute `contdist_job.sh` to conduct continual knowledge distillation for one student model and multiple teacher models.